Thornley (band)

-Thornley is a Canadian alternative rock band formed by Ian Thornley in 2002.
+Thornley was a Canadian alternative rock band formed by Ian Thornley in 2002.
 The band was started when Thornley returned to Toronto after Big Wreck went on hiatus.
 Collaborating with Chad Kroeger of Nickelback, Thornley signed to Kroeger's 604 Records.
-The last line-up of the band as Thornley had Paulo Neta (guitar), Dave McMillan (bass guitar), Christopher Henry (drums) and former Big Wreck member Brian Doherty (guitar).
+The last line-up of the band as Thornley had Paulo Neta (guitar), Dave McMillan (bass guitar), Christopher Henry (drums), and former Big Wreck member Brian Doherty (guitar).